Reading30 min read·Module 1High exam weight

 Requirements:

-• Token from web identity provider
+• Token from a web identity provider

 • IAM OIDC identity provider configured